Pylons/pyramid/docs/designdefense.rst

    settings = getUtility(ISettings)

 After this code runs, ``settings`` will be a Python dictionary.
-But it's unlikely that any "civilian" would know that just by reading the code.
+But it's unlikely that any civilian would know that just by reading the code.
 There are a number of comprehension issues with the bit of code above that are obvious.